arpontiverosc/ordering-pilotes-api/README.md

 # Java Engineer technical test for TUI "Ordering pilotes"

-a Spring based application develop using hexagonal architecture that allows us to manage the orders of the "pilotes" through some API.
+Spring based application developed following a hexagonal architecture, Java 17 and Spring boot 3.0.0.
+It allows us to manage the orders of the "pilotes" through some API.
 Pilotes of the great Miquel Montoro are a Majorcan recipe that consisting of a meatball stew.

 The following operations are implemented:
 - Create a pilotes order, choosing between 5, 10 or 15 pilotes.
 - Update a pilotes order.
 During the 5 minutes following the creation of the order it will be allowed to update the order data; after that time it will not be possible to modify any data of the order because Miquel will be occupied cooking thepilotes.
 - Search orders by customer data.
 Allow partial searches: e.g., all orders of customers whose name contains an “a” in their name.

-All types of data used must be validated.
+All types of data used are validated.

-The search operation must be secured, you must check that the user is allowed to use the search.
-All other operations are public and should not be secured.
+The search operation is secured and check if the user is allowed to use the search.
+All other operations are public and are not be secured.
+The API follows REST standard.
+Use an in-memory database H2.